Home Equity Lines of Credit (HELOCs)

 Like a credit card, a HELOC gives you a line of credit, except with a limited advance period.

-But unlike a credit card, a HELOC’s interest rate may be significantly lower because the loan is secured by your home, which is used as collateral.
+But unlike a credit card, a HELOC’s interest rate may be significantly lower because the loan is secured by your home.

 A HELOC may be suitable for:

 - Making major purchases (appliances, cars, RVs, boats, etc.)